djgrant/react-quest/README.md

     // the first promise will resolve with the data we hope to add const optimisticUpdate = Promise.resolve(number);

-    // the second promise will resolve with the actual result const serverUpdate = new Promise(resolve => {
+    // the second promise will resolve with the actual data const serverUpdate = new Promise(resolve => {
       // mock an IO operation
       setTimeout(() => {